ChristineTham/christinetham.github.io/src/pages/bio/tham-history.md

 *The following is extracted and adapted from the
 [Tom Genealogy](https://web.archive.org/web/20080404194404/http://mysite.verizon.net/vzepzaui/index.html)
-web site, which unfortunately no longer exists, but can be retrived from [The Internet Archive](https://web.archive.org).
+web site, which unfortunately no longer exists, but can be retrieved from [The Internet Archive](https://web.archive.org).
 I have permission from the author of that website (Henry Tom) for the following extract (I have converted mentions of the "Tom" surname to "Tham" for clarity).*